Stem cell fat grafting: Stem cell market

 The stem cell market has grown largely along with the increasing awareness of stem cells in regenerative medicine.
-The Google web search big data analysis showed that the terms “Stem cell facelift” had 197,000 outcomes and “stem cell breast augmentation" had approximately 302,000 outcomes according to the American Society of Plastic Surgeons.
+The Google web search big data analysis showed that the terms stem cell facelift and stem cell breast augmentation had 197,000 and 302,000 outcomes, respectively, according to the American Society of Plastic Surgeons.

-With the rising interest in stem cell cosmetic therapy, this figure demonstrates the content analysis on the 50 clinical websites that appeared on the Google search platform for “stem cell therapy”, “treatment” or “stem cell facelift” in November 2013.
-The result showed that (A) 90% of the clinics use Autologous adult stem cell.
-(B) 71% of clinics obtained stem cells were from patient fat.
-(C) 90% of procedures delivered cells through subcutaneous methods.
-(D) facial-anti ageing treatment was advertised the most in “stem cell” treatments as well as “stem cell breast augmentation” therapies.
+With the rising interest in stem cell cosmetic therapy, the adjacent figure demonstrates the content analysis on the 50 clinical websites that appeared on Google for "stem cell therapy", "treatment" or "stem cell facelift" in November 2013.
+The result showed that 90% of the clinics use autologous adult stem cells, 71% of clinics obtained stem cells from patient fat, 90% of procedures delivered cells through subcutaneous methods, and facial anti-ageing treatment was advertised the most in stem cell treatments as well as stem cell breast augmentation therapies.

 Case study: South Korea

-The International Association of Aesthetic Plastic Surgery (ISAPS), announced the Korean plastic surgery market is estimated to be about the scale of $440 million as of 2017.
-It is a 1/4 of the world market, and the number of plastic surgeries per year ranked the first (13.5 per 1000 population per year).
+The International Association of Aesthetic Plastic Surgery announced the Korean plastic surgery market is estimated to be worth about $440 million as of 2017.
+It is a quarter of the world market, and the number of plastic surgeries per year ranked first (13.5 per 1,000 people per year).
 Korean stem cell markets formed a scale of $1.1 billion in 2016 and they are expected to grow to 26.67% annually by 2025 ($9.5 billion).